 - a clear discipline code

 - minimal interruption to teaching time

-Find out more in this Chapter of the School Leadership BES and in the CERU reports on the Education Counts website.
+Find out more in this chapter of the School leadership BES.

 The BES Programme highlights the importance of a responsiveness to diversity approach to counter system weakness.
 This approach builds on the Treaty of Waitangi and explains the how of responsiveness to diversity in educational practice.
-Read more in this article, Making a bigger difference for diverse learners.
+Read more in Chapter 13 of Making a bigger difference for diverse learners.